Bad neighbors can bring down a rental property’s desirability making it difficult to maintain occupancy.

 You can also check with your local ordinances about acceptable yard maintenance standards.
 Some cities have regulations about allowable grass height, trash or junk on the property, inoperable cars, outdoor storage rules, maintenance of dead trees or vegetation, etc. Report any violations of city codes by the neighbors to help increase your property’s desirability.

-Excessive Noise – Whether it is a band practicing for their next gig, a late night party or working with power tools all day, excessive noise from the neighbors can drive even the most reasonable tenant crazy.
-It can be hard for a landlord to discover noisy neighbors, since most complaints come from late night disturbances, which may result in a few annoyed phone calls from your tenants.
+Whether it is a band practicing for their next gig, a late night party or working with power tools all day, excessive noise from the neighbors can drive even the most reasonable tenant crazy.
+It can be hard for a landlord to discover noisy neighbors since most complaints come from late night disturbances, which may result in a few annoying phone calls from your tenants.

 A landlord can also take certain steps to minimize the effect of outside noise heard from within the rental property.
 Make sure the caulking and weather stripping on windows is intact and creates a tight seal to reduce outside noise.
 You could also consider installing noise reducing window treatments or dual pane windows to reduce the impact of exterior noise for your tenants.

-Misbehaved Animals – Similar to noise complaints, an incessantly barking dog can give the neighbors a bad reputation and scare tenants away.
-Poorly behaved animals also fall in this category if they act menacing to your tenants, destroy any property, or the owners fail to pick up after their pets.
+Similar to noise complaints, an incessantly barking dog can give the neighbors a bad reputation and scare tenants away.
+Poorly behaved animals also fall into this category if they act menacing to your tenants, destroy any property, or the owners fail to pick up after their pets.
 Dealing with neighbor pets can be one of the most frustrating situations for a landlord who may lose perfectly qualified tenants who are not ok with the neighbor’s animal situation.

 Check with the city’s ordinance in regards to animal behavior, which may have specific regulations pertaining to barking dogs and dangerous behavior.
 Give your tenants information on who they can contact to report any issues to local authorities.